 You are cordially invited to attend the Annual Meeting of Stockholders of Oncobiologics, Inc., a Delaware corporation.
-The meeting will be held on at Eastern time at for the following purposes:
+The meeting will be held on Thursday, October 26, 2017 at 9:00 a.m.
+Eastern time at the Westin Princeton at Forrestal Village, 201 Village Blvd., Princeton, New Jersey 08540 for the following purposes:

 - (1) To elect the Board's nominees Albert D. Dyrness, Kurt J. Hilzinger and Faisal G. Sukhtian, to the Oncobiologics Board of Directors as Class I Directors to hold office until the 2020 Annual Meeting of Stockholders. - (2) To ratify the selection by the Audit Committee of the Board of Directors of KPMG LLP as our independent registered public accounting firm for the fiscal year ending September 30, 2017. - (3) To approve, as required by and in accordance with NASDAQ Listing Rules 5635(b) and 5635(d), the issuance of securities that represent greater than 20% of our pre-transaction outstanding common stock, in a private placement, at a price less than the greater of book or market value, which securities consist of: - i.
 217,372 additional shares of our Series A Convertible Preferred Stock, par value \$0.01 per share (the "Series A Preferred"), that are proposed to be issued pursuant to the Purchase Agreement, dated September 7, 2017 (the "Purchase Agreement"), between our company and GMS Tenshi Holdings Pte.
 Limited, as set forth in further detail in the accompanying proxy statement, which together with the 32,628 shares of Series A Preferred already to GMS Tenshi Holdings Pte.
-Limited issued pursuant to the Purchase Agreement, will represent 60.5% of the outstanding voting power, and will be convertible into an aggregate of 37,795,948 shares of our common stock, par value \$0.01 per share; - ii. warrants to acquire 16,750,000 shares of our common stock issuable pursuant to the Purchase Agreement, as set forth in further detail in the accompanying proxy statement; and - iii.
+Limited issued pursuant to the Purchase Agreement, will represent 60.2% of the outstanding voting power, and will be convertible into an aggregate of 37,795,948 shares of our common stock, par value \$0.01 per share; - ii. warrants to acquire 16,750,000 shares of our common stock issuable pursuant to the Purchase Agreement, as set forth in further detail in the accompanying proxy statement; and - iii.
 1,500,000 shares of our Series B Non-Voting Convertible Preferred Stock, par value, \$0.01 per share ("Series B Preferred"), which shares of Series B Preferred are convertible into an aggregate of 2,112,676 shares of our common stock and are issuable pursuant to the Purchase and Exchange Agreement, dated September 7, 2017, as set forth in further detail in the accompanying proxy statement;